Academic Standing

 3. A student who fails to make progress toward a degree may be dismissed.
 Examples include failure to complete required courses, accumulation of an excessive number of Incomplete grades, failure to earn credit in any semester, failure to maintain a C average in the major discipline.

-4. In addition to the probation and dismissal rules above, a college or a school may impose criteria for dismissing a student from a curriculum or college without prior probation, may impose other terms of probation, and may specify a minimum lapse of time between a dismissal action and consideration of a petition for readmission.
+4. In addition to the term notice, academic notice, and dismissal rules above, a college or a school may impose criteria for dismissing a student from a curriculum or college without a prior term notice or academic notice, may impose other conditions of term notice or academic notice, and may specify a minimum lapse of time between a dismissal action and consideration of a petition for readmission.
 The dismissal rules may be waived when, in the judgment of the student’s college, the student’s overall record warrants such action.

 a